 The Map Properties dialog box is expandable.
 Drag the bottom of the box down to enlarge the space for the list to make it easier to see the choices.

-Set the coordinate system from a layer
+Set the map or scene's coordinate system from a layer

 You can define a coordinate system from an existing layer, even if it is not present in the map or scene.